nepfaff/iiwa_setup/README.md

 3. Click on `Home` and wait until the homing sequence is finished
 4. Re-try commanding the gripper via the web interface

+#### Network error during movement

+This might be due to cable issues.
+Check for cable issues by opening the webpage and locating the "Link Active" blinking/ switching light indicator.
+The blue light continuously switches between the left and right circle while the gripper is connected.
+Pull/ twist one of the cables and see whether the light stops switching.
+If this is the case, then there is probably a cable error and the cable might need replacing.

+Note that the gripper takes a few minutes to reconnect after the connection ist lost.
+The connection is re-established once the webpage loads again.

 #### Getting system info failed

 Follow the [wsg driver setup instructions](https://github.com/RobotLocomotion/drake-schunk-driver?tab=readme-ov-file#configuring-the-gripper).